by Jenifer Morrissey (with Doc Hammill)

 The truly great teamsters I’ve known are meticulous

-about their responsibilities to and relationships
+their responsibilities to and relationships

 with their horses. — Doc Hammill